 9 TUCK POSITION Body as compact as possible, with the back rounded and the legs together.
 Heels close to buttocks.
-Head close to knees - -C
+Head close to knees

 10 FRONT PIKE POSITION Body bent at hips to form a 90° angle.
 Legs extended and together.
 Trunk extended with the back straight and head in line.
-7

-11 BACK PIKE POSITION bent at hips to form an acute angle of 45° or less.
-Legs extended ogether.
+11 BACK PIKE POSITION Body bent at hips to form an acute angle of 45° or less.
+Legs extended and together.
 Trunk extended with the back straight and head in line.

+13 SURFACE ARCH POSITION Lower back arched with hips, shoulders and head on a vertical line.
+Legs together and at the surface of the water.

+14 BENTKNEE POSITIONS

-13 SURFACE ARCH POSITION r back arched with hips, shoulders and head on a vertical line.
-Legs her and at the surface of the water. ⇒ 14 BENT KNEE POSITIONS in Front Layout, Back Layout, Vertical , or Arched Positions .
-One leg ntact with the inside of the extended leg at the knee or higher. g bent, with the too of the bent leg a) Be nt Knee Front Layout Position perpe extended in Front Layout Position with the thigh of the bent leg endicular to the surface of the water.
-Unless otherwise specified may be in or out of the water.
-The state of the s perperface r b) Be Body extended in Front Layout Position with the thigh of the bent legendicular to the surface of the water.
-Unless otherwise specified b) Be Body perpe extended in Front Layout Position with the thigh of the bent legendicular to the surface of the water.
-Unless otherwise specified may be in or out of the water. ent Knee Back Layout Position extended in Back Layout Position.
-The thigh of the bent leg is the water with thighs perpendicular.
+Body in Front Layout, Back Layout, Vertical, or Arched Positions.
+One leg bent, with the toe of the bent leg in contact with the inside of the extended leg at the knee or higher. a) Bent Knee Front Layout Position Body extended in Front Layout Position with the thigh of the bent leg perpendicular to the surface of the water.
+Unless otherwise specified face may be in or out of the water. b) Bent Knee Back Layout Position Body extended in Back Layout Position.
+The thigh of the bent leg is perpendicular to the surface of the water. c) Bent Knee Vertical Position Body extended in Vertical Position with the thigh of the bent leg parallel to the surface of the water. d) Bent Knee Surface Arch Position Lower back arched with hips, shoulders and head on a vertical line.
+The thigh of the bent leg is perpendicular to the surface of the water

+15 TUB POSITION Legs bent and together, feet and shins at and parallel to the surface of the water with thighs perpendicular.
 Head in line with trunk.
 Face at the surface of the water.
-16 SPLIT POSITION Legs evenly split forward and back.
-The legs are parallel to the surface of the water.
-Lower back arched, with hips, shoulders and head on a vertical line.
-180° angle between the extended legs (flat split), with inside of each leg aligned on opposite sides of a horizontal line, regardless of the height of the hips. a) Surface Split Position Legs are dry at the surface of the water. b) Airborne Split Position Legs are above the surface of the water

-TUBPOSITION

-Legs bent and together, feet and shins at and parallel to the surface of